KavyaOnti2/multimodal-math-mentor/README.md

 ## 📜 License

-This project was built by Kavya as part of her AI/ML project portfolio to explore real-world applications of machine learning.
+This project was developed as part of my AI/ML project portfolio to explore real-world applications of machine learning.